feathersjs/docs/services/readme.md

 app.use('/my-service', new MyService());
 ```

+> **ProTip:** Methods are optional, and if a method is not implemented Feathers will automatically emit a `NotImplemented` error.

 Service methods should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and have the following parameters:

-- `id` the identifier for the resource.
+- `id` - the identifier for the resource.
 A resource is the data identified by a unique id.
-- `data` is the resource data
+- `data` - is the resource data.
-- `params` can contain any extra parameters, for example the authenticated user. `params.query` contains the query parameters from the client (see the [REST](../rest/readme.md) and [real-time](../real-time/readme.md) providers).
+- `params` - can contain any extra parameters, for example the authenticated user.
-- `callback` is an optional callback that can be called instead of returning a Promise.
+- `callback` - is an optional callback that can be called instead of returning a Promise.
 It is a Node-style callback function following the `function(error, result) {}` convention.

+> **ProTip:** `params.query` contains the query parameters from the client (see the [REST](../rest/readme.md) and [real-time](../real-time/readme.md) providers), `params.data` contains any data submitted in a request body, and `params.result` contains any data returned from a data store after a service method has been called.

 These methods basically reflect a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface:

-- `find(params [, callback])` retrieves a list of all resources from the service.
+- `find(params [, callback])` - retrieves a list of all resources from the service.
 Provider parameters will be passed as `params.query`.
-- `get(id, params [, callback])` retrieves a single resource with the given `id` from the service.
+- `get(id, params [, callback])` - retrieves a single resource with the given `id` from the service.
-- `create(data, params [, callback])` creates a new resource with `data`.
+- `create(data, params [, callback])` - creates a new resource with `data`.
 The method should return a Promise with the newly created data. `data` may also be an array which creates and returns a list of resources.
-- `update(id, data, params [, callback])` replaces the resource identified by `id` with `data`.
+- `update(id, data, params [, callback])` - replaces the resource identified by `id` with `data`.
 The method should return a Promise with the complete updated resource data. `id` can also be `null` when updating multiple records.
-- `patch(id, data, params [, callback])` merges the existing data of the resource identified by `id` with the new `data`. `id` can also be `null` indicating that multiple resources should be patched.
+- `patch(id, data, params [, callback])` - merges the existing data of the resource identified by `id` with the new `data`. `id` can also be `null` indicating that multiple resources should be patched.
 The method should return with the complete updated resource data.
 Implement `patch` additionally to `update` if you want to separate between partial and full updates and support the `PATCH` HTTP method.
-- `remove(id, params [, callback])` removes the resource with `id`.
+- `remove(id, params [, callback])` - removes the resource with `id`.
 The method should return a Promise with the removed resource. `id` can also be `null` indicating to delete multiple resources.

 ## The `setup` method

-`setup(app, path)` initializes the service, passing an instance of the Feathers application and the path it has been registered on. `setup` is a great way to connect services:
+`setup(app, path)` is a special method that initializes the service, passing an instance of the Feathers application and the path it has been registered on.
+It is called automatically by Feathers when a service is registered.

+`setup` is a great place to initialize your service with any special configuration or if connecting services that are very tightly coupled (see below), as opposed to using [hooks](../hooks/readme.md).

 ```js
 // app.js